meckiemac/ser2net_mcu/docs/overview.md

 - Provides the default session handler used by the ESP32 example.
 - Converts runtime callbacks into RFC2217 operations, keeps per-port defaults, and exposes helpers for configuration changes (`ser2net_session_update_defaults()` etc.).
-- Publishes monitor frames for the control port, MQTT bridge, or tests.
+- Publishes monitor frames for the control port, monitor consumer, or tests.

 ### `adapters.c`